 Our Qualifications on Car Wash Financing:

 Let us preface the below by stating that we deal with well over 60 financial lending institutions, all around the country, on a regular basis in relation to the financing of car washes.
 The capacity in which we interact with these institutions spans the financing world, encompassing everything from acquisition financing, to refinancings, to conventional loans, to SBA government backed loans.
 The actual lenders themselves also run the gamut including that of traditional banks, mezzanine debt providers, government backed-lenders, and equity investors.
+This piece is specifically focused on the impact COVID is having on car wash lending and borrowing.
+If you have general non-virus specific car wash loan questions needing answers, we have a car wash loan FAQ available to be viewed anytime.

 COVID - Impact on Lenders: